CHAPTER TWO: MEXICO

 Finally, he started to get up.
 "Well, we better go see the rest of the family."

 She held onto his sleeve.
 "Wait, Johnny.
-I rushed out here because I wanted to see you so badly.
+I've been waiting out here because I wanted to see you so badly.
 But I also have something to tell you that I thought you should hear before you got to town."

 John was alarmed.
 "Has someone died?"